barberboy/illuminate/README.md

 illuminate.Renderer
 ===================
-By default, illuminate uses a custom Renderer which inherits from [markdown.Renderer] and generates unique IDs for headings.
+By default, illuminate uses a custom Renderer which inherits from [marked.Renderer] and generates unique IDs for headings.

 You can override this renderer by setting `options.renderer`, but if you'd like to maintain the unique ID behavior, you can do something like: